 This last step is completely optional.
 Personally I never filter the cashew milk that I make and have never had a problem with it.
 Others might not like to find little bits of cashews in there milk, thats where the filtration step comes in.
 To remove any unwanted cashew pieces from your milk, you must run it through some sort of filter like a Cheese Cloth.
 This can easily be done when you transfer the milk from the blender to your jar/storage container.

 That is my step by step guide on how to make your very own Homemade Cashew Milk.
 Now that you have the milk, it should be used within 3-5 Days.
 You should shake the Jar/Container you keep milk in before each use, especially if you didn't filter the milk with a cheesecloth or other filter.
-Cashew milk can be used in place of dairy milk in recipes, can be turned into Chocolate Milk by adding Cacao Powder and Stevia, and makes a great addition to your morning Coffee along with some Organic Muscle plant based protein for a quick breakfast on the go!
-As always, use Discount Code: Brando for 15% OFF All Supplements & Gear!
+Cashew milk can be used in place of dairy milk in recipes, turned into Chocolate Milk by adding Cacao Powder and Stevia and it makes a great addition to your morning Coffee along with some Organic Muscle Plant Based Protein for a quick breakfast on the go!